-Cash administrative expenses were approximately \$189,000 in the second quarter and are expected to be approximately \$175,000 in the third and fourth quarter of 2009 and the first and second quarter of 2010, assuming no other changes.
+Cash administrative expenses were approximately \$195,000 in the third quarter and are expected to be approximately \$175,000 in the fourth quarter of 2009 and the first three quarters of 2010, assuming no other changes.
 This total estimated future cash requirement of \$700,000 is expected to be met with a combination of existing cash, sales of common stock and management fees and distributions from investments.

-The Company formed Chanticleer Holdings, Ltd.,("CHL") a Jersey corporation, during the first quarter of 2009.
-The Company plans to transfer the franchise rights for South Africa to this company and raise funds in Germany to fund initial development of four planned Hooters restaurant locations.
+The Company formed Chanticleer Holdings, Ltd., ("CHL") a Jersey corporation, during the first quarter of 2009.
+The Company planned to transfer the franchise rights for South Africa to this company and raise funds in Germany to fund initial development of four planned Hooters restaurant locations.
 The Company is in a 50/50 joint venture with another company which will fund one-half of the costs.
-CHL is not active at June 30, 2009.
+CHL was not active at September 30, 2009, and the Company was pursuing another source of funds.